awsdocs/aws-codebuild-user-guide/doc_source/create-project-cli.md

 ### encryptionKey<a name="cli.encryptionkey"></a>

 Optional\.
-The alias or ARN of the AWS KMS customer managed key \(CMK\) used by CodeBuild to encrypt the build output\.
+The alias or ARN of the AWS KMS key used by CodeBuild to encrypt the build output\.
 If you specify an alias, use the format `arn:aws:kms:region-ID:account-ID:key/key-ID` or, if an alias exists, use the format `alias/key-alias`\.
-If not specified, the AWS\-managed CMK for Amazon S3 is used\.
+If not specified, the AWS\-managed KMS key for Amazon S3 is used\.

 ### tags<a name="cli.tags"></a>